My brain is trying to find an analogous lived experience that is similar to what we are living through now. I’m not sure anything quite fits.

+I always read more here, but it increased after my baby’s birth.
 When Holden was a newborn, I remember hearing the unhelpful statistic that newborns sleep 16 hours a day.
 And I think if you had NEVER had newborn, that doesn’t sound very hard.
 All you have to do is take care of something for 8 hours a day when it’s not sleeping, right?
 Why is that so exhausting?

 I’m reminded of that when I ask myself why it is so hard to just get through the work day, these days.
 Yes, we are both partially working from home, during a crazy pandemic, with 3.5 year old, and limited childcare.
 But I mean, all you have to do is find 8ish hours a day to get work done.
 WHY IS THIS SO EXHAUSTING?

 And yet, here we are.
 (The silver lining here that I do not let go unacknowledged, is that everyone in my household is getting an unbroken amount of overnight sleep.
 So in that sense, physically and emotionally we are doing SO MUCH BETTER than when Holden was a newborn.)

 I feel like I have always been incredibly grateful for a safe,enriching child care option that allows me to work outside of the home.
 It’s never something I would have said I take for granted.
 Though I see even more clearly lately what a gift those solitary hours of focus in my office building.